Indulgent finger food for the best party you’ll ever throw, but not without these crispy bacon wrapped prunes and a decadent herbed feta dip!

 - 2 tsp ground sweet red pepper

-- a bunch of herbes (I used parsley and chives), chopped
+- a bunch of herbs I used parsley and chives, chopped

 - pinch of pepper

-- Place them onto a bakin paper lined baking tray and bake for 12-15 minutes or until the bacon gets golden and crispy.
+Place them onto a baking paper-lined baking tray and bake for 12-15 minutes or until the bacon gets golden and crispy.